jenkins-x/terraform-aws-eks-jx/README.md

 ```

 This can be executed on demand whenever a release is required.
-For the script to work the envrionment variable _$GH_TOKEN_ must be exported and reference a valid GitHub API token.
+For the script to work, the environment variable _$GH_TOKEN_ must be exported and reference a valid GitHub API token.

-## How do I contribute
+## How can I contribute
-<a id="markdown-How%20do%20I%20contribute" name="How%20do%20I%20contribute"></a>
+<a id="markdown-How%20can%20I%20contribute" name="How%20can%20I%20contribute"></a>

 Contributions are very welcome!
 Check out the [Contribution Guidelines](./CONTRIBUTING.md) for instructions.